trungnam003/farmstay_ui_react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Đồ Án Tốt Nghiệp - React WebApp Farmstay

-## Available Scripts
+## Available Scripts React

 In the project directory, you can run: